 1-15 Swallow Street, W1B 4DG

-Bentley's has been serving its fish and chips for over 102 years, and has been under the control of Michelin star chef Richard Corrigan for the past 12 years.
+Bentley's has been serving its fish and chips since 1916, and has been under the control of Michelin star chef Richard Corrigan since 2006.
 So, yeah, needless to say there is a strong selection of seafood at this Piccadilly restaurant, with everything from comforting fish pies to newer-school dishes like Dover sole with sea kale and citrus flying out of the kitchen.
 It's not all stiff upper lip British takes, either.
-Dishes such as the Goan spiced mussel and sea bass prove Bentley's is just as capable of doing the business on other cuisines too.
+Dishes such as the roasted monkfish and prawn curry prove Bentley's is just as capable of doing the business on other cuisines too.

 39 Endell Street, WC2H 9BA